IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

   SQL command example:

-        CREATE TABLE DEMODATA.IMSI_CRM (IMSI VARCHAR (21)  NOT NULL , CUSTOMER_ID BIGINT NOT NULL , CUSTOMER_TYPE BIGINT NOT NULL )
+        CREATE TABLE DEMODATA.IMSI_CRM (IMSI VARCHAR (21)  NOT NULL, CUSTOMER_ID BIGINT NOT NULL, CUSTOMER_TYPE BIGINT NOT NULL )

-* Complete the database table with content of the `IMSI_CRM.csv`.
+* Import the database table with content of the `IMSI_CRM.csv`.
 Remember, you used this file in [module 7](http://ibmstreams.github.io/streamsx.tutorial.teda/docs/2.0.0/Module-7/) to complete the lookup data.
 The processed CSV file moved to:

         WORKSPACE/teda.lookupmgr/data/archive/<timestamp>_IMSI_CRM.csv